Trisha365/GeneticAlgorithm/README.md

 **Example** :

-In the provided code, you have 5 particles.
+Q1.
+You have 5 particles.
 Now randomly select 3 coordinates for each of them.
 Calculate LJ potential.
 Write a program by using genetic algorithm to find the minimum potential.
 Find the optimal coordinates.
 (Given : epsilon = 1, sigma = 1, coordinates should be between 0.5 to 3)
+Q2.
+You have a function. for example, here function is X^2*exp(-x^2).
+You have to find maxima of that function.